This page was reviewed under our medical and editorial policy by

 External beam radiation therapy (EBRT) directs a beam of radiation from outside the body at cancerous tissues inside the body.
 It is a cancer treatment option that uses doses of radiation to destroy cancerous cells and shrink tumors.
 Targeted EBRT helps to lower the risk of gastrointestinal and sexual function side effects typically associated with radiation treatment for uterine cancer.
 Some additional advantages of EBRT may include:

 High-dose rate (HDR) brachytherapy is a type of internal radiation therapy that delivers radiation from implants placed close to, or inside, the tumor(s) in the body.
 Because cancer often affects organs and other essential structures, it is important for radiation treatment to be tightly focused on tumors to minimize serious side effects.
 This technique ensures the maximum radiation dose is given to cancerous tissues, while minimizing exposure to the surrounding healthy tissue.
-At City of Hope, we may combine HDR brachytherapy with EBRT and chemotherapy to treat uterine cancer.
+The care team may combine HDR brachytherapy with EBRT and chemotherapy to treat uterine cancer.

 Intensity modulated radiation therapy (IMRT) uses advanced software to plan a precise dose of radiation, based on tumor size, shape and location.
 A computer-controlled device called a linear accelerator delivers radiation in sculpted doses that match the 3D geometrical shape of the tumor, including concave and complex shapes.

-If you have previously had radiation therapy for uterine cancer and are experiencing recurrent tumors in the treated area, IMRT may be an option for you.
-Compared to standard radiotherapy, IMRT allows our radiation oncologists to use higher radiation doses than traditional therapies would allow in these areas.
+If a patient previously had radiation therapy for uterine cancer and is experiencing recurrent tumors in the treated area, IMRT may be an option.
+Compared to standard radiotherapy, IMRT allows radiation oncologists to use higher radiation doses than traditional therapies would allow in these areas.
 At the same time, IMRT helps to spare more of the surrounding healthy uterine tissue from harmful doses of radiation.

 Treatment options for endometrial cancer and uterine sarcoma are very similar.
 Surgery is a primary treatment option for both types of uterine cancer.
 Chemotherapy is also a treatment option, though there are differences in the chemotherapy drugs and regimens that may be recommended for each.
 Treatment options may vary depending on the stage of the disease, which may be determined during surgery, and whether it has spread beyond the uterus to other parts of the body.